The following article provides an overview of assessment design considerations that align with the Southern Cross model.

-The following broad questions help to shape the assessment design, particularly in relation to issues of inclusivity and tasks fit for purpose.
+The following broad questions help shape an assessment design, particularly concerning addressing inclusivity and tasks that are fit for purpose.

 - Where does this unit belong in the course?
 (1st year? core? elective?)